monix/monix.io/_tut/docs/3x/reactive/observable.md

 - `PublishToOneSubject` is a `PublishSubject` that can be susbcribed at most once.
 - `ReplaySubject` emits to a subscriber all of the items that were emitted by the source, regardless of when the observer subsribes.
 - `Var` emits the most recently emmited item by the source, or the `initial` in case no value has yet been emitted, then continue to emit events subsequent to the time of invocation via an underlying `ConcurrentSubject`.
 This is equivalent to a `ConcurrentSubject.behavior(Unbounder)` with ability to expose the current value for immediate usage on top of that.

+For more information refer to descriptions and methods in `monix.reactive.subjects` package.

 ## Hot and Cold Observables